confetti-framework/docs/errors.md

         });
     }

-When you register a custom exception reporting callback using the `reportable` method, Laravel will still log the exception using the default logging configuration for the application.
+When you register a custom exception reporting callback using the `reportable` method, Lanvard will still log the exception using the default logging configuration for the application.
 If you wish to stop the propagation of the exception to the default logging stack, you may use the `stop` method when defining your reporting callback: